No matter what diet you choose for your muscle-building campaign, there are certain fundamentals that you should adhere to.

 Even MANS has a 36 hr carb-up, and the option of another carb-load during the week.
 Carbs are simply required to fill the muscles with glycogen, which is the energy the body will start to tap into once your training crosses a certain threshold of intensity.

-(5) Eat Fat.
 Fat IS necessary in your diet.
 Especially relevant for bodybuilders is the requirement of fat for the production of testosterone.
-But additionally, fat:
+A diet low in natural fats (both saturated and unsaturated) is a disaster for the natural bodybuilder.

 Many people seem to be under the idea that catabolism is some evil to be avoided at all costs.
-The truth is that you need it to stimulate its opposite, anabolism.
-This is exactly what we do during a workout.
+The truth is that you need it to stimulate its opposite: anabolism.
+This is exactly what we do during a THT bodybuilding workout.

 The process of recovery and growth will start to kick in after the workout.
 Since protein synthesis is what we are after, it only makes sense to supply the body with a fresh batch of the building blocks of muscle: protein.